interstice1234/newreligiondata.github.io/_pages/about.md

 <div class="team-member">
 <h4>Edward Slingerland, PhD</h4>
 Distinguished University Scholar and Professor of Philosophy at UBC, founding Director of the Database of Religious History (DRH).
-Leads the development of the New Religiosity Poll.
+Oversees the integration of the New Religiosity Poll.
 </div>
 </div>

 <div class="team-link">